 All funded projects, except the Texas Capital Fund and Colonia Self-Help Centers Fund projects, must be completed within two years from the start date of the contract agreement.
-STEP contracts for awards made in PY 2011 will continue to be for a twenty-four (24) month term with no automatic extension to 36 months, which is the same as PY 2009 and 2010 STEP awards.
+STEP contracts for awards made in PY 2012 will continue to be for a twenty-four (24) month term with no automatic extension to 36 months, which is the same as PY 2009 through 2011 STEP awards.
 The Texas Capital Fund Main Street and Downtown Revitalization program awards will be made for a twenty-four (24) month term.
 The other Texas Capital Fund programs must be completed within three years from the start date of the contract agreement.
 Contract end dates for Colonia Self-Help Center contracts may be adjusted to account for each program year award.
-Waivers through a contract amendment of these requirements for any Tx CDBG contract will only be granted when a waiver request is submitted in writing to TDRA or TDA (for Texas Capital Fund contracts) and TDRA or TDA finds that compelling circumstances exist outside the control of the local government that justify the approval of such a waiver.
+Waivers through a contract amendment of these requirements for any Tx CDBG contract will only be granted when a waiver request is submitted in writing to TDA and TDA finds that compelling circumstances exist outside the control of the local government that justify the approval of such a waiver.